asaltanubes/pegasus/README.md

 planet earth, 6378000
 # Whether graphs are displayed after the simulation.
 The will be saved anyway.
 show_plots true
+# Using Spyder the progress indicator does not work properly, it MUST be set as
+# False to get a cleaner output
+show_progress true
 ```

 The configuration files support two key features: line-based comments that can be added using the `#` symbol, and the ability to perform simple mathematical operations like addition or multiplication within parameter values.